 Readwise is a service that allows you to save highlights from various sources such as Pocket, Kindle, or Twitter.
-You can even manually enter a highlight, take pictures of the passage you want to save and have it converted to text.
+You can even manually enter a highlight by taking pictures of the passage you want to save and convert it to text.

-Note that the items I discuss below is with use of the Standard feature that allows tagging, notes, and Notion.
+Note that the items I discuss below are with use of the Standard feature that allows tagging, notes, and Notion.

 How I Use Readwise

 Once you connect Readwise to your other services such as Kindle, it synchronizes the highlights you’ve selected and turns them into a collection of rotating highlights.

 Some of these highlights are ones I’ve directly selected, and some are supplemented from the same book and or similar books on the topic.
 These highlights are all then prepped and sent to you for a review via a morning email, or tap of the mobile app.

 The reminder time to review the highlights, as well as the highlights themselves, is configurable by you.

 What I find great about this is that as I am presented with book highlights, I often find myself laughing at a moment I’ve read or pondering my frame of mind when viewing the notes I made about a particular highlight.
 Because it provides supplemental quotes, I can recall other sections of a book or text that I could explore a bit more, and often do.

 This is not to mention the space repetition and active recall measures the tool provides by allowing you to convert highlights to question-and-answer templates for better memory retention.
 Readwise has a fantastic blog post regarding this very topic.